 Advocate for solar in D.C.

+Grid reform is an essential component for building a clean, equitable energy system that directs control and benefits back to local communities, with rooftop solar as the cornerstone.
 The D.C.
 Public Service Commission (PSC) is engaged in a process, known as MEDSIS, to develop rules to improve electric service in the District.
 If done correctly, this will create a lower cost, reliable, and renewable electric grid for all District residents.
 We’ve followed this proceeding for over two years.
 Unfortunately, the PSC is dragging its feet.
 We need to show them the public is watching.